telosnetwork/erc20-mintable-example/README.md

 **Brand new to development ?
 Need more help setting things up ?
 Got a cool idea you need help with ?
 [Visit our developer channel on Telegram](https://t.me/TelosEVMDevs) !**

-## KEEP BUILDING !
-- Make it ownable and use your own private key to deploy
-- Add reflection
-- Make it upgradeable
-- Write more tests
-- Modify configuration and deploy to mainnet !
-- ...